Green Cabinetry FAQs

 Q: What is formaldehyde off-gassing and why should I be concerned about this?

-- Formaldehyde is a naturally occurring substance in the government made of carbon, hydrogen and oxygen.
+- Formaldehyde is a naturally occurring substance in the environment made of carbon, hydrogen and oxygen.
 According to the U.S. Environmental Protection Agency, up to 90 percent of the total formaldehyde in the environment occurs naturally (source: American Chemistry Council: formaldehydefacts.org)

 - Off-gassing refers to gases that organic products, like wood, and non-organic products, like paints and glues, emit.
 In the case of cabinets, formaldehyde naturally off-gases from the wood.